confluentinc/event-streaming-patterns/docs/event-processing/event-processing-application.md

 ```

 ## Considerations
-* When building an Event Processing Application, it's important to generally confine the application to one problem domain.
-While it's true the application can have any number of event processors, they should be closely related.
+* When building an Event Processing Application, it's recommended to confine the application to one problem domain.
+While it's possible to use any number of event processors in the application, they should be closely related in most cases (similar to how one would design a microservice).
 * Event Processing Applications themselves can be composed, too, which is a common design pattern to implement event-driven architectures, powered by a fleet of applications and microservices.
 In this design, the output of one application forms the input to one or more downstream applications.
 This is conceptually similar to the topology of [Event Processors](../event-processing/event-processor.md), as described above.
 A key difference in practice, however, is that different applications are often built by different teams inside an organization.
 For example, a customer-facing application built by the Payments team is continuously feeding data via [Event Streams](../event-stream/event-stream.md) to an application built by the Anti-fraud team and to another application built by the Data Science team.

 ## References